ianderrington/genai/docs/Understanding/agents/systems.md

 ???+ important "[Crew.ai](https://github.com/joaomdmoura/crewai) is a framework for "

-??? code "[ChatDev](https://github.com/OpenBMB/ChatDev) is a communicative agent approach allowing for development of solutions using ML models."
+??? abstract "[ChatDev](https://github.com/OpenBMB/ChatDev) is a communicative agent approach allowing for development of solutions using ML models."
     Works with Camel to create agentic systems and has some generally good results.
 It is certainly not full-fledged software but provides a solid framework for creating systems of agents to produce software-enabled products.

-??? code "[Agency Swarm](https://github.com/VRSEN/agency-swarm) provides a language creating interacting systems of agents."
+??? abstract "[Agency Swarm](https://github.com/VRSEN/agency-swarm) provides a language creating interacting systems of agents."

-??? code "[MetaGPT](https://github.com/geekan/MetaGPT) enables different agents to interact and generate meaningful outputs based on varying tasks and personas."
+??? abstract "[MetaGPT](https://github.com/geekan/MetaGPT) enables different agents to interact and generate meaningful outputs based on varying tasks and personas."

-!!! code "[Reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) '🤖 Assemble, configure, and deploy autonomous AI Agent(s) in your browser. 🤖'"
+!!! abstract "[Reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) '🤖 Assemble, configure, and deploy autonomous AI Agent(s) in your browser. 🤖'"

 !!! tip "[Self-play GPT](https://arxiv.org/pdf/2305.10142.pdf)"